 Know the regulatory requirements that could affect the program.
-Whether it is data privacy and protection, allowable and non-allowable reports in the EU or required protections against retaliation, there are numerous regulations that impact the operation of an incident management program.
-Ensure that planning addresses all regulatory requirements early in the process to avoid costly and time-consuming delays in the implementation process.
+Whether it is data privacy and protection, dedicated reporting channels and investigative resources as required by the EU Whistleblower Directive or other national whistleblowing law, or required protections against retaliation, the regulations that impact the operation of an incident management program are far-reaching and complex.
+Ensure your planning addresses all regulatory requirements early in the process to avoid costly and time-consuming delays in the implementation process.